nonlinear-waves/stablab_matlab/README.md

 Suggested Research Citation:

-B. Barker, J. Humpherys, J. Lytle, and K. Zumbrun, STABLAB: A MATLAB-Based Numerical Library for Evans Function Computation (June 2015).
+B. Barker, J. Humpherys, J. Lytle, and K. Zumbrun, STABLAB: A MATLAB-Based Numerical Library for Evans Function Computation (April 2015).
 Available in the github repository, nonlinear-waves/stablab.

+Contributors of Systems:

+(1) Stephane Lafortune - surfactant

+Anna Ghazaryan,  Stephane Lafortune, and Vahagn Manukian.
+"Spectral Analysis of Fronts in a Marangoni-Driven Thin Liquid Film Flow Down a Slope."
+SIAM Journal on Applied Mathematics 80, no. 1 (2020): 95-118.